aleksiliu/ecommerce-frontend/README.md

 ### Features

 - Fetch product data from a public API (Fake Store API).
-- Sorting (by price).
+- Sorting (by price and category).
-- Use the React Context API to manage the state of the cart.
+- Use Nanostores to manage the state of the cart and favorites.
 - Allow users to add products to the cart and view the cart summary.
 - Skeleton Loader Card